The Original Austin Healey Parts Specialist

 Image: Mathewsons, used with permission.
 Mathewsons branding retained.

-The BN6 is a particularly interesting Big Healey because it gives the earlier 100/6 shape in a two-seater layout.
-This listing also raises several useful restoration talking points: repatriated cars, left-hand-drive to right-hand-drive conversion, chassis-up work, engine upgrades and usability changes.
+The BN6 is an interesting Big Healey because it combines the earlier 100/6 shape with a two-seater layout.
+The Mathewsons listing also highlighted several restoration and ownership points worth considering, including repatriation, conversion from left-hand drive to right-hand drive, chassis-up restoration work, engine changes and usability improvements.

-Those details can make a car very appealing, but they also deserve careful checking.
-Conversion quality, restoration documentation, cooling performance, charging system changes, ignition changes, gearbox and overdrive condition, body alignment and chassis condition should all be reviewed carefully.
+Those details deserve careful checking on any restored or modified Healey.
+Conversion quality, restoration documentation, cooling performance, charging and ignition changes, gearbox and overdrive operation, body alignment and chassis condition all help build a clearer picture of the car.

-With any modified or restored Healey, the story is only as strong as the workmanship and evidence behind it.
+With any modified or restored Healey, the workmanship and evidence behind the work matter as much as the list of changes themselves.

 View Lot 294 on Mathewsons Watch Lot 294 Video